MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets.md

 For more information, see:

-- Get-ExoMailboxStatistics
+- Get-EXOMailboxStatistics

 - [Get-MailboxStatistics](https://docs.microsoft.com/powershell/module/exchange/mailboxes/get-mailboxstatistics)

-### Get-ExoMobileDeviceStatistics property sets
+### Get-EXOMobileDeviceStatistics property sets

-The available property sets for the **ExoMobileDeviceStatistics** cmdlet and the properties they contain are described in the following table:
+The available property sets for the **EXOMobileDeviceStatistics** cmdlet and the properties they contain are described in the following table:

 |||
 |:-----|:-----|